Gal-Y/Currency-converter/README.md

 This is a simple web-based currency converter application built with Flask, a lightweight web framework for Python.
 The application allows users to convert an amount from one currency to another using real-time exchange rates fetched from the ExchangeRate-API.

+Access the application through: http://13.236.94.102 Note this application is accessed using http so there will be "not secure" warning.

 ## Features

 - Convert amounts between different currencies.